andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 * See "started blog posts": staying mentally in good shape in grad school (and in general). comparing mental exercise/meditation to physical exercise, where do analogies work and where do they not.

-* epidemiological biases and "learn from experts" literature (e.g. tim ferriss books)
+* epidemiological biases and "learn from experts" literature (e.g. tim ferriss books): Use/consume/learn from folks in Tim Ferriss blog and similar, while knowing the huge impact of survivor bias and non-random sampling.
+(Example: Jim Collins wisdom on Tim Ferriss show and his likely poor analysis (The Model Thinker, p 162)

+* Fully implement, then write about book review system: Excel - rmarkdown/blogdown

+* Blog on ‘not reconciling differences’, e.g., Use/insist on the best (statistical) methodology possible, while knowing/appreciating that it often doesn’t matter.

+* Impact/usefulness of different activities (research/teaching/outreach/mentoring, etc.)